lancegatlin/typemax/basic_layout_design.md

 ▒▒▒▒▒ = unassigned
 ```

-Remaining consonants are assigned to 2KC in frequency order: PG(WY)BVKXJQZ with the exception of C which was
+Remaining consonants are assigned to 2KC in frequency order: PGWYBVKXJQZ with the exception of C which was
 intentionally to allow for stutter optimization.
 The 2KC assignments are the hardest to optimize and problem have the
 most room improvement.